HG6209-ntu/HG6209-ntu.github.io/src/environment-setup.md

 workspace is a folder (directory) somewhere on your computer (e.g., on the Desktop or whatever makes sense to you).
 Create it in whatever method you like (e.g., in Windows Explorer or Finder or in a terminal).
 For these instructions I will assume you named it "HG2051".
+This also assumes that you know what folders are and how files/folders are organized on your computer.
+We will be going over the basics of this in the first week of class, but for now you should try to avoid folder names with spaces in them.

-Once it is created, open Visual Studio Code and open the folder you just created via *File* > *Open Folder*.
+Once your folder is created, open Visual Studio Code and open the folder you just created via *File* > *Open Folder*.
 You will see something like this:

 ![*Empty HG2051 Workspace*](static/empty-workspace.png)